EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

 * Move QSPI save/load stuff to the gui lib

 ### Maybe, if I have the time
+* automate the creation of version tagged .bin files
 * use persistent_storage isntead of qspi https://github.com/electro-smith/libDaisy/pull/396
 * Display flats instead of sharps when appropriate
 * multi-octave arpeggiation